AdobeDocs/experience-cloud.en/help/website-implementation/target.md

 Target properties are analogous to Launch properties and Analytics report suites.
 An enterprise with multiple brands, websites, and marketing teams might use a different Target property, Launch property and Analytics report suite for each website or mobile app.
 Launch properties are differentiated by their embed codes, Analytics report suites are differentiated by their report suite id, and Target properties are differentiated by their property token parameter.

-The property token is implemented just like an mbox parameter.
+The property token is implemented just like a request parameter.
 Just name the parameter "at_property" and paste in the value provided in the Target interface.
 If you are implementing multiple sites with a single Launch property, you could manage the at_property value via a data element.

 Here is an optional exercise, if you are a Target Premium customer and would like to implement a property token in your Tutorial property: